Do you know about the nutrients applied to the sugarcane?

 Since 2018, the Guatemalan Sugar Industry through the Sugar Producers Association -Asazgua- has actively participated in the Global Network of Sustainable Water and Energy Solutions of the United Nations Department of Economic and Social Affairs -DESA-.
 In this space, international organizations and the private sector are joined to share and explore best practices in relation to the sustainable use of water and energy.

-The importance of these issues is recognized by the 2030 Agenda for Sustainable Development, which includes the Sustainable Development Goals 6, which addresses the availability and sustainable management of water and sanitation for all; and the ODS 7, which demands access to reliable, modern and affordable sustainable energy.
+The importance of these issues is recognized this is why are included in the Sustainable Development Goals 6, which addresses the availability and sustainable management of water and sanitation for all; and the ODS 7, which demands access to reliable, modern and affordable sustainable energy.

-The Global Network of Sustainable Water and Energy Solutions works with the vision of a world in which there is equitable and sustainable use and management of water and energy resources for all, in support of human well -being, the integrity of ecosystems and a solid and inclusive economy under the umbrella of the 2030 Agenda for sustainable development.
+The Global Network of Sustainable Water and Energy Solutions works with the vision of a world in which there is equitable and sustainable use and management of water and energy resources for all, in support of human well -being, the integrity of ecosystems and a solid and inclusive economy under the umbrella for sustainable development.

 The Guatemalan Sugar Industry actively participates in the UN Sustainable Water and Energy Solutions Network

-Asazgua is considered a key member to contribute to the fulfillment of the 2030 Agenda since it is an active member, with experience and practical cases that are considered as an example of private sector participation, necessary for sustainable development.
+Asazgua is considered a key member to contribute to the fulfillment of the SDGs since it is an active member, with experience and practical cases that are considered as an example of private sector participation, necessary for sustainable development.

 Long-term collaboration for water and energy solutions